top of page

 Matanot L'evyonim / Gifts to the Poor

-Every Jew over the age of bar/bat mitzvah is obligated to contribute to two needy individuals on Purim.
+Every Jew over the age of bar/bat mitzvah is obligated to contribute to two needy individuals on Purim (one may give on behalf of their dependents).

 All funds will be distributed to Halachically eligible individuals, locally and in Israel, on Purim Day itself.